ngutin1/api-doc/docs/index.rst

 NY Assembly Transcript API Documentation
 =========================================

-Welcome to the NY Assembly Transcript API - a comprehensive database of New York State Assembly floor transcripts, members, and legislative interactions.
+This is a NY Assembly Transcript API with comprehensive database of New York State Assembly floor transcripts, members, and legislative interactions.

 .. note::
    **Demo API Key**: ``drt7AfZlJqLxrVtNXBNxSd03rJzqNXkPinTDWEfn0IU``